 Intermediate Term Lease Purchase Agreements:

-The college will use lease purchase agreements when it is economically feasible and efficient.
+Howard Community College (HCC) will use lease purchase agreements when it is economically feasible and efficient.
 Lease purchase agreements may be entered for:

 Leases for Rental Property

 The college may enter into agreements to lease property for college operations.
 The lease agreement with the landlord may or may not include leasehold improvements.
 All leases for rental property must be approved by the college’s board of trustees and must be subject to cancellation for non-appropriation.